notyourcfo/scenefinder-front-end/README.md

 # SceneFinder

-SceneFinder is a modern web application that helps users identify movies, TV shows, and specific scenes from video clips or Instagram reels.
-Built with Next.js and featuring a sleek UI powered by Tailwind CSS, it provides an intuitive way to discover the source of your favorite video content.
+SceneFinder is a web application that helps users identify movies, TV shows, and specific scenes from video clips or Instagram reels.
+Built with Next.js and UI powered by Tailwind CSS, it provides way to discover the source of your favorite video content.

 ## Features